tsinis/app/README.md

 flutter test
 ```

+## Folder Structure

+This project uses a monorepo approach with a clear separation of concerns:

+- `/app` - Contains the main Flutter application
+- `/packages` - Houses reusable modules:
+  - `database` - Database layer with drift implementation
+  - `logger` - Logging and error handling utilities
+  - `rest_api` - API client and models

+This structure offers several advantages:

+- Better separation of concerns with isolated, focused modules.
+- Independent testing of each package.
+- Ability to reuse packages across multiple projects (white-labeling).
+- Easier maintenance and debugging.
+- More granular [CI checks](https://github.com/tsinis/app/actions/workflows/verify_packages.yaml) that can run on specific packages when they change.

 ## Architecture

 The app is organized with layers for data, domain, and presentation plus related local packages in Dart Workspace.
 Navigation is managed with the Auto Route package, state management is handled using the BLoC library.
 Local storage is implemented using Drift for SQLite.